September in the Rain (film): "Am I Blue?", coffee, clog dance and bagpipe music

 Seen from the inside of a brightly lit grocery store, the plate glass storefront window shows a dark and rainy night.
 The song "Am I Blue?" (voice of unbilled Wini Shaw) is heard, revealing the performer to be a bottle of blueing with a face, arms and legs.
 The bottle's feet are shod in spats-covered footwear and its label states, "for keeping your clothes white and clean".

 Next, a white-bearded fakir on a coffee can label that also depicts the words "air-tite dated" and "coffee that is coffee", plays a pungi-like instrument, causing a tube of "Tootsie Tooth Paste" to squeeze out a stream of snake-dancing paste with the tube's cap serving as a hat.

 Then, a can marked "Searchlight", with a lighthouse pictured on the label, sends out a light beam, while four identical blonde women wearing blue dresses, aprons and wooden shoes, step off four cans of "Old Maid Cleanser" ("Old Dutch Cleanser") and perform a Klompendansen-styled clog dance which ends with the women showing their clothed backsides, including a flash of white underwear, to the audience.

 After that, a shallow box marked "Rubber Gloves" is seen.
 A single glove rises and walks out of the box using three fingers as feet and two as hands.
 It has drawn lines indicating eyes and eyebrows as well as a large mouth which inhales air and inflates the glove, emitting the sound of a bagpipe upon exhaling.
 The glove's drawing in of more air and repetition of the bagpipe sound provides inspiration to the subsequent act — three packs of cigarettes, marked "Carmel / Turkish Blend" (Camel), each with a picture of a small-scale Egyptian pyramid at the feet of a two-humped camel.
 The camel executes a dancing walk to the bagpipe music which carries over to the next shelf, featuring two bottles of "Good Ol' Scotch", each of which bears a label depicting a kilt-wearing thistle, the floral emblem of Scotland.
 The plants, with two leafy arms and two leafy legs, step off their labels of Scotch and perform the traditional Scottish dance "Highland Fling", each touching a leafy finger to the top of its budding head.

 Chicks and worm

 The scene moves to a display of apples where, to the tune of "In the Shade of the Old Apple Tree", a worm pops out and is chased by five chicks which jump off the box fronts (only three boxes are visible) of "My Ami?
-Powder" (Bon Ami).
+Powder" (Bon Ami, also a play on the city in Florida).
 One of the chicks swallows the worm and begins to involuntarily bounce around and forcibly move in a violent worm-like crawl.
 The worm eventually pops out of the chick's beak and jumps back into the apple's wormhole.